 Description

-A First World War memorial cross with additions and alterations of after 1945, placed near to a cross roads.
+The Upton Cross and Linkinhorne War Memorial is a First World War memorial cross, with additions and alterations made after 1945, located near a crossroads.

-The monument faces south and has moulded arms and a tapered shaft with Celtic knot panels in relief.
-At the centre of the wheel head cross is a boss.
-The stepped plinth is inscribed; to the riser of the top step: ‘TO THE GLORY OF GOD / IN REVERED MEMORY OF THE MEN OF LINKINHORNE. / WHO FELL IN THE GREAT WAR, / 1914 – 1919. / GREATER LOVE HATH NO MAN THAN THIS.
-THAT A MAN / LAY DOWN HIS LIFE FOR HIS FRIENDS.’
-Names are recorded on the step below.
-In front of the lowest step a granite tablet which takes the form of a rolled scroll reads: ‘ALSO OF THOSE WHO FELL IN THE / WORLD WAR 1939 – 1945’.
-Names are recorded below.
-The plinth forms a rectangular enclosure with railings supported by chamfered curb stones.
+The stepped plinth is inscribed on the riser of the top step with the words: “TO THE GLORY OF GOD / IN REVERED MEMORY OF THE MEN OF LINKINHORNE. / WHO FELL IN THE GREAT WAR, / 1914 – 1919. / GREATER LOVE HATH NO MAN THAN THIS.
+THAT A MAN / LAY DOWN HIS LIFE FOR HIS FRIENDS.”
+Names of the fallen are recorded on the step below.
+In front of the lowest step, a granite tablet shaped like a rolled scroll reads: “ALSO OF THOSE WHO FELL IN THE / WORLD WAR 1939 – 1945,” with additional names listed below.
+The plinth is enclosed by railings supported by chamfered curb stones.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.